renovatebot/renovate/docs/usage/language-constraints-upgrading.md

 }
 ```

-Defining constraints manually using Renovate config can be necessary for the following use cases:
+You may need to set constraints in the Renovate config when:

-- The package manager of the project doesn't support constraints declarations, or
+- The package manager of the project does not support constraints declarations, or
-- The project hassn't declared any constraints, or
+- The project has not declared any constraints, or
-- The user wants Renovate to use different constraints to what's declared in the project.
+- You want Renovate to use _different_ constraints to what's declared in the _project_

-Renovate will not propose "update" PRs proposing to update any of these versions once they become outdated, so the user is responsible for keeping them updated manually.
+Renovate will _not_ create "update" PRs to update any of these versions once they become outdated, so you must update those by hand.
-For this reason, configuring constraints manually in config is considered _undesirable_ and we'd prefer to fix problems in Renovate instead if that's the reason for needing it.
+For this reason, setting constraints manually in the Renovate config is _undesirable_.
+We prefer to fix problems in Renovate itself, instead of you setting constraints.

 ## Future Work

-Please start or join a GitHub Discussion if you have an interest in this topic.
+Please start, or join, a GitHub Discussion if you are interested in this topic.
 Subtopics include:

 - Improving language constraints update automation in package files